Sanashaheen/sanashaheen/README.md

 ### Hi there i am sana shaheen 👋

+i am an undergradute student at Capital University of Science and Technology Islamabad Pursing  Bachelor's Degree in Computer Science

 - 🔭 I’m currently working on to improve my skills as a developer
 - 🌱 I’m currently learning programming languages like java python
 - 👯 I’m looking to collaborate on new projects